Dog Lifestyle6 min read

 What to Do If Your Dog Eats an Ornament

-Despite your best efforts, accidents happen.
-If your dog ingests part of an ornament, tinsel, ribbon, or any foreign object:
+Despite your best efforts, things go wrong.
+If your dog eats an ornament, ribbon, tinsel, or any foreign object, here's exactly what to do:

 2. Call your vet or the ASPCA Animal Poison Control Center (888-426-4435) immediately.

-3. Monitor for signs of obstruction: vomiting, loss of appetite, lethargy, straining to defecate, abdominal pain.
+3. Watch for obstruction symptoms: Vomiting, lethargy, loss of appetite, straining to poop, or abdominal pain.

 The Bottom Line

-Dog-proofing your Christmas tree is not about choosing between holiday joy and pet safety.
-With a wall anchor, strategic ornament placement, cord management, and basic supervision, your tree and your dog can coexist peacefully.
-The 30 minutes of preparation is worth avoiding a trip to the emergency vet on Christmas Eve.
+Dog-proofing your tree isn't about sacrificing your holiday joy for pet safety.
+With a simple wall anchor, smart ornament placement, and basic cord management, the tree and the dogs can coexist beautifully.
+That thirty minutes of prep work holds up all season long.
+It's entirely worth it to avoid a panicked trip to the emergency vet on Christmas Eve.

 Start with the anchor and the baby gate.
-Build from there.
+Build your strategy from there.
 And if all else fails, an artificial tabletop tree on a high surface is a perfectly dignified backup plan.

 Enjoyed this article?